-Biodiversity and arboricultural assessments are ongoing, seeking to inform the refinement of the draft Master Plan proposals.
-The assessment and refinement process is guided by the biodiversity conservation principles of 'avoid, minimise and mitigate' to produce a sustainable footprint and reduce likely ecological impacts of the proposal.
+Biodiversity and arboricultural investigations have informed the Master Plan.
+The master planning process was guided by the biodiversity conservation principles of 'avoid, minimise and mitigate' to produce a sustainable footprint and reduce likely ecological impacts of the proposal.

 Any localised residual impacts will be offset in accordance with relevant offset policies and schemes.
 Restoration of current 'weedy' areas, along with the rehabilitation of poor quality bushland and protection of good quality bushland will be integral to ongoing, future site management.